strimzi/proposals/035-ca-abstraction.md

 * continue to be secure by default.
 * not have some mandatory dependency on some other project/product for certificate issuance.

-It follows that Strimzi needs to be able to obtain EE certificates, but should not (necessarily) issue them directly itself.
+It follows that Strimzi needs to be able to _obtain_ EE certificates, but should not (necessarily) _issue_ them directly itself.

 We therefore need an abstraction for how certificates can be issued.
-In the default (backward compatible) mode this abtraction would continue to use `openssl`, but the new abstraction would also be compatible with issuance by external systems (or even, in theory, a human operator using tooling of their choice and interacting with well defined `Secrets`).
+In the default (backward compatible) mode this abstraction would continue to use `openssl`, but the new abstraction would also be compatible with issuance by external systems (or even, in theory, a human operator using tooling of their choice and interacting with well defined `Secrets`).

 ### Interface for certificate issuance